fedefa/rainbow_formatter/README.md

 RainbowFormatter.configure do |config|
   config.custom = Formatter::YourCustomMode
-  # config.custom = Formatter::Custom::Car or other bundled mode
+  # config.custom = Formatter::Custom::TinaDream or other bundled mode
 end
 ```

 It's easy to build your array using a string [escape tool](https://www.freeformatter.com/java-dotnet-escape.html#ad-output).
-Each position of array should be an escaped version of chosen ascii and will be used one after the other as an animation.
+Each position of array should be an escaped version of chosen ascii and could be used one after the other as an animation.
 You can view some examples at /lib/formatter/custom folder.
 [This](https://www.asciiart.eu) is a good start point to choose some asciis.

 #### Already bundled modes:

 1. Formatter::Custom::Car
 2. Formatter::Custom::Dog
 3. Formatter::Custom::Monkey
+4. Formatter::Custom::TinaBike
+5. Formatter::Custom::TinaDream

 Contributing
 ----------